ckan/ckan/doc/maintaining/installing/index.rst

 See :doc:`install-from-source`.

-The provided Docker Compose configuration provides a clean and quick way to deploy a vanilla CKAN without extensions, while still allowing the addition (and customization) of extensions.
+There is a seperate repository to install CKAN using Docker Compose.
+This repo provides a clean and quick way to deploy a vanilla CKAN that includes the DataPusher extension.
+It also allows the addition (and customization) of extensions.
+The emphasis leans more towards a Development environment, however the base install can be used as the foundation for progressing to Production.
+Please note that a fully-fledged CKAN Production system using Docker containers is beyond the scope of this repo.

-This option comes with the caveat that some further steps need to be taken to deploy a production-ready CKAN. **You should install CKAN from Docker Compose if**:
+**You should install CKAN from Docker Compose if**:

 * You want to install CKAN with less effort than a source install and more flexibility than a package install, **or**